 Notes

-1 This is a compilation of the Acts Amendment and Repeal (Financial Sector Reform) Act 1999.
-The following table contains information about that Act.
+1 This reprint is a compilation as at 13 April 2012 of the Acts Amendment and Repeal (Financial Sector Reform) Act 1999 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table